Stratified randomization

 In statistics, stratified randomization is a method of sampling which first stratifies the whole study population into subgroups with same attributes or characteristics, known as strata, then followed by simple random sampling from the stratified groups, where each element within the same subgroup are selected unbiasedly during any stage of the sampling process, randomly and entirely by chance.
 Stratified randomization is considered a subdivision of stratified sampling, and should be adopted when shared attributes exist partially and vary widely between subgroups of the investigated population, so that they require special considerations or clear distinctions during sampling.
 This sampling method should be distinguished from cluster sampling, where a simple random sample of several entire clusters is selected to represent the whole population, or stratified systematic sampling, where a systematic sampling is carried out after the stratification process.
-Stratified random sampling is sometimes also known as "quota random sampling".

 Steps for stratified random sampling

 Stratified randomization is extremely useful when the target population is heterogeneous and effectively displays how the trends or characteristics under study differ between strata.
 When performing a stratified randomization, the following 8 steps should be taken: